omni-us/jsonargparse/README.rst

 - Parsing of relative paths within config files and path lists.

-- Support for two popular supersets of json: yaml and jsonnet.
+- Support for json, yaml, jsonnet and extendible to more.

 - Parsers can be configured just like with python's argparse, thus it has a gentle learning curve.

-- Several convenient types and action classes to ease common parsing use cases (paths, comparison operators, json schemas, enums, regex strings, ...).
+- Several convenient types and action classes to ease common parsing use cases (paths, comparison operators, json schemas, regex strings, ...).

 - Support for command line tab argument completion using `argcomplete
   <https://pypi.org/project/argcomplete/>`__.